windkh/node-red-contrib-telegrambot/README.md

 on the message type.
 E.g. if you receive a message then the content is a string.
 If you receive a location, then the content is an object containing latitude and longitude.
 The second output is triggered when security is applied and the user is not authorized to access the bot.
 See below.

+When the receiver node receives data like videos, documents and so on, the file is downloaded automatically to the local harddisc when saveDataDir is set in the configuration node.
+The directory is also part of the message payload: msg.payload.path In addition to that the message contains the direct download link in the payload: msg.payload.weblink

 ## Sender Node